fkaduk/kobodeck/README.md

 the top directory of the reader which you can use to diagnose problems, see also the [troubleshooting](#troubleshooting) section.

+Another more advanced installation method, for power users, can done with the KFmon launcher.
+See the [design](DESIGN.md) document, section "Launchers" for more information for this experimental configuration.

 Configuration
 =============